alex1779/shortcuts-linter-node-js/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Clone the repository and copy the files on folder "linter_program" on "C:\linter_program" folder.
+Clone the repository and copy the files on folder "linter_program" on "C:\linter_program" folder on your local directory.

-Then run on side "linter_keys_registry" folder the menus what you need.
+Then run, on side "linter_keys_registry" folder the menus what you need.

 ### Key Features <a name="key-features"></a>